 This statement acts as a foundation on the basis of which you can write the rest of the essay and organize it in a way that supports your thesis statement!

 Your thesis statement is the backbone of your paper.
-It needs to strong, and it should support your paper wholeheartedly.
+It needs to be strong, and it should support your paper wholeheartedly.
 So let’s go and learn how to write a thesis statement that does just that!

 How to Write a Thesis Statement in 3 Easy Steps?

 Let’s suppose that your paper or essay is on ‘The effects of gaming on children.’

 Now, to write a thesis statement for the same, you first need to think of a question that’s associated with the topic.
 For example, ‘Does gaming affect children’s behavior?’
 OR ‘Do video games cause aggressive behavior?”